 Applicants must enter the Total Projects Costs, which include NMTC and non-NMTC related financing.

-Applicants must enter the amount of QEI it intends to invest into the project with its requested allocation.
+Applicants must enter the amount of QEI it intends to invest into the QALICB with its requested allocation.

+Applicants must enter the amount of QLICIs it intends to invest into the QALICB with its requested allocation

-Applicants must enter the total amount of non-NMTC financing needed to support the project.
+Applicants must enter the total amount of non-NMTC financing needed to support the QALICB.

 Applicants must enter the total amount of investments it expects CDEs Unrelated to the Applicant to provide.

+Applicant should provide the total number of CDE(s) Unrelated to the Applicant expected to co-invest with.

 The transaction is an Investment in, or loan to, QALICB.

 Applicants must identify if the transaction will be used for Small Dollar and/or Revolving Loan Fund.

+Applicants must select all business types that apply.
+If “other” is selected, please provide brief explanation in (a).

+Applicants must select all planned uses of financing by the QALICB or CDE.
+If “other” is selected, please provide brief explanation in (a).

+Applicants must select all target community outcomes that apply.

-Rows l through n, Applicants must select each option that applies to the transaction.
+Rows n through p, Applicants must select each option that applies to the transaction.